EatTheFuture/image_tools/README.md

 ### To-do:

 - [x] Allow loading LUTs to be used as the basis for generating a new LUT (useful for e.g. correcting the black levels of a manufacturer-provided LUT).
+- [x] Allow loading of 16-bit TIFF and PNG files, for estimating parameters of high bit-depth footage.
 - [ ] Export transfer function LUTs with a bit of buffer outside the normal range of the LUT (useful for e.g. preserving negative values throughout a pipeline).
 - [ ] Generate 3D LUTs for chroma, based on color checker images.
 - [ ] Generate 3D LUTs for chroma, based on camera sensor spectral sensitivity data.